supaglue-labs/supaglue/docs/docs/api/introduction.md

 # Introduction

-Supaglue supports five APIs.
-The Management API creates customers, connections, and configure managed syncs.
-The Actions API consists of four unified APIs, one for CRM connectors, one for sales engagement connectors, one for entities, and one for objects.
+Supaglue supports three types of APIs:

+1. **Management**: configure all aspects of your integrations.
+2. **Actions**: write to third-party Providers using [Entities](../platform/entities/overview) and [Objects](../platform/objects/overview).
+3. **Unified Actions**: write to third-party Providers using Supaglue's [Common Schema](../platform/common-schema/overview).

-## Management API
+### Management API

-- You can use the [Management API V2](v2/mgmt/supaglue-management-api) to manage customer integrations.
+You can use the [Management API V2](v2/mgmt/management-api) to manage customer integrations.

-## Actions API
+### Actions API

-- You can use the [CRM API V2](v2/crm/supaglue-unified-crm-api) to read and write data from and to third-party CRM providers.
+You can use the [Actions API V2](v2/actions/actions-api) to write to third-party Providers using Entities and Objects.

+### Unified Actions API

+Unified Actions API are categorized by vertical.
+We support two verticals (`crm`, `engagement`) today:

-- You can use the [Engagement API V2](v2/engagement/supaglue-unified-engagement-api) (beta) to read and write data from and to third-party engagement providers.
+- You can use the [CRM API V2](v2/crm/unified-crm-api) to write to third-party CRM Providers using Supaglue's Common Schema.

-- You can use the [Actions API V2](v2/actions/supaglue-actions-api) (beta) to read and write data for entities from and to third-party providers.
+- You can use the [Engagement API V2](v2/engagement/unified-engagement-api) to write to third-party engagement Providers using Supaglue's Common Schema.

 ## API authentication